Skip to main content

 Yes, you can change a user's global role through the GrowthBook application or via Okta.
 Please note that if you change a user's global role through the GrowthBook Application, it will then be out-of-date in Okta.
 If you then update the user in Okta, it will update the user's global role.

-I'm changing the user's role in Okta, but it's not changing in GrowthBook
+I'm changing a user's role in Okta, but it's not changing in GrowthBook.

-In order for the user's role to be updated in GrowthBook, you must update your Application provisioning to support "updates".
-Please note that the only property GrowthBook supports updating is the growthBookRole.
+For the user's role to be updated in GrowthBook, you must update your Application provisioning to support "updates."
+The only property GrowthBook supports updating is growthbookRole.